Skip to main content

 Skin problems

 Your hamster will scratch occasionally, just like most mammals, but excessive picking can show you that something else is wrong.
 Look closely for spots, redness, or flaky skin when you examine him.
 A healthy animal will have a nice shiny coat.
-Take note if it goes dull or he loses patches of fur.
-In many cases, this could go away, but you’ll need to look into the underlying problem and soothe his skin with creams.
+Take note if it goes dull or they lose patches of fur.
+In many cases, this could go away, but you’ll need to look into the underlying problem and soothe their skin with creams.

 Cold symptoms